Products

 Figure 3.
 Concept of a next-generation climate-neutral aircraft (image courtesy of DLR).

-The mid-2030s goal for ultra-efficient short-medium-range aircraft is to rely on thermal energy-based propulsion technologies, using both drop-in and non-drop-in fuels.
+The mid-2030s goal for ultra-efficient short-medium range aircraft is to rely on thermal energy-based propulsion technologies that use both drop-in and non-drop-in fuels.
 This new propulsion concept will enable low-source noise and low-noise flight procedures.
-The additional value will also be brought to other fields, such as business jets and regional aircraft.
+It will bring additional value in other fields such as business jets and regional aircraft.

 Clean Aviation mapped ultra-efficient short-medium-range aircraft pillar goals as follows: